Q&A with "The Speedo Movement"

 - flags of the world

-I’ve just returned from Japan who will play hosts of the 2020 Olympic Games set to take place in Tokyo at the end of the year, so you can expect something sporty and athletic with some international flavour.
+I’ve just returned from Japan who will play host to the 2020 Olympic and Paralympic Games set to take place in Tokyo at the end of the year, so you can expect something sporty and athletic with some international flavour.

 Do you offer your suits in any retail settings or is on your website the exclusive way to order?